-5. 6.3 SHORTENED TIME LIMITS FOR COMPLAINTS AND PROTESTS (II.15)
+5.2.6 SHORTENED TIME LIMITS FOR PROTESTS

+PROTESTS MADE ON OR AFTER THE LAST FLYING DAY OF THE EVENT, MUST BE SUBMITTED WITHIN within one hour of the reply to a complaint.

-- 5. 6.3.1 Complaints made on or after the last day of the Event must be submitted to the Director within one (1) hour of publication of the official scores. - 5.
-6.3.2 Protests made on or after the last day of the Event must be submitted within one (1) hour of the reply. - 5.
-6.3.3 The Event Director shall announce the publication times for all task scores on the last flying day. - 5.
-6.3.4 Time limits applying to scores published after 1300 on the day before the last flying day will also be reduced to one hour on or after the last flying day of the event.
+The Director shall announce the publication times for all task scores on the last flying day.

+Time limits applying to scores published after 1300 on the day before the last flying day will also be reduced to one hour on or after the last flying day of the event.

-5. 7 TREATMENT OF PROTESTS
+5.2.7 PUBLICATION